-The graduate-level Emergency Management program at Millersville University releases leaders into the workforce who are prepared to plan and coordinate emergency management efforts.
+The fully online graduate-level Emergency Management program at Millersville University releases leaders into the workforce who are prepared to plan and coordinate emergency management efforts.

 Why Study This Program?

 Millersville University is building a workforce of leaders in preparedness and disaster management through the Emergency Management program.
 With coursework offered completely online, this graduate-level program is designed to educate individuals to plan and coordinate emergency management efforts.
 Graduates are prepared to serve in a variety of positions in the emergency management field, both in the public and private sectors.